Your browser is unsupported

 Zackery Bulman

-Dr. Bulman runs the Precision Antimicrobial Laboratory, which aims to devise novel therapeutic approaches that are capable of successfully treating infectious diseases while also suppressing the amplification of new resistance mechanisms.
+Dr. Bulman is an Assistant Professor in the Department of Pharmacy Practice at the University of Illinois Chicago and runs the Precision Antimicrobial Laboratory.
+His group aims to devise novel therapeutic approaches that are capable of successfully treating infectious diseases while also suppressing the amplification of new resistance mechanisms.
 His laboratory is developing cutting-edge pharmacokinetic and pharmacodynamic treatment approaches for antibiotics to help combat multidrug-resistant bacteria.
 Implementing clinical pharmacokinetic data from patients, Dr. Bulman’s lab simulates the human exposures of antimicrobials in the laboratory to evaluate their pharmacodynamic effects.

 Lab Highlights Heading link